 We also demonstrate that the algorithm is consistent with respect to $H$.
-When the number of particles $P$ is fixed and the grid resolution $H$ increases, the number of grid points $H^3$ may become significantly larger than $P$.
+When the number of particles $P$ is fixed and the grid resolution $H$ is increased, the number of grid points $H^3$ may become significantly larger than $P$.
 In this scenario, according to Theorem \ref{thm:overall_error}, our algorithm still yields convergent results.
-We fix $P = 10^4$ as in the original SIPF algorithm and set the truncation frequency $H_0 = 16$, while increasing $H$ from $16$ to $256$.
+We fix $P = 10^4$ (consistent with the original SIPF method) and set the truncation frequency $H_0 = 16$, while increasing $H$ from $16$ to $256$.
 The error of each configuration compared to the reference solution is shown in Fig. \ref{fig:h_consistent}.
-As $H$ increases, the error converges to a value determined by $P$ and $H_0$.
+As $H$ increases, the error converges to a constant value determined by $P$ and $H_0$.

-\subsection{Critical Mass in 2D and 3D Systems}
+\subsection{Critical mass in 2D and 3D systems}